-He is known by the nickname 'Plato' which, according to Diogenes Laertius (3rd century CE), was given him by his wrestling coach because of his broad shoulders (in Greek 'Platon' means broad).
-His family was aristocratic and well-connected politically and it seems Plato was expected to pursue a career in politics.
-His interests, however, tended more toward the arts and, in his youth, he wrote plays and, perhaps, poetry.
+Plato's family was aristocratic and well-connected politically and it seems he was expected to pursue a career in politics.
+His interests, however, though they included politics, also tended toward the arts, and in his youth, he wrote plays and, perhaps, poetry.

-When he was in his late teens or early twenties, Plato heard Socrates teaching in the market and abandoned his plans to pursue a literary career as a playwright; he burned his early work and devoted himself to philosophy.
+When he was in his late teens or early twenties, Plato heard Socrates teaching in the market and abandoned his plans to pursue a political or literary career; he burned his early work and devoted himself to philosophy.

 Diogenes Laertius writes that Plato was about to compete for the prize in tragedies in the theatre of Bacchus when "he heard the discourse of Socrates and burnt his poems saying, 'Vulcan, come here; for Plato wants your aid' and from henceforth, as they say, being now twenty years old, he became a pupil of Socrates."
 Nothing is clearly known of Plato's activities for the next eight years save that he studied under the elder philosopher until the latter's trial and execution on the charge of impiety in 399 BCE.

-Socrates' execution had a great impact on the then 28-year-old and he left Athens to travel, visiting Egypt and Italy among other places, before returning to his homeland to write his dialogues and set up the Academy.
+Socrates' execution impacted Plato significantly, and he left Athens to travel, visiting Egypt and Italy among other places, before returning to his homeland to write his dialogues and set up the Academy.
 His Dialogues almost all feature Socrates as the main character, but whether this is an accurate portrayal of Socrates' actions and beliefs has long been contested.

-Plato's contemporary, Phaedo, also one of Socrates' students (and best known for Plato's dialogue named after him) contended that Plato placed his own ideas in Socrates' mouth and made up the dramatic situations of his dialogues.
+Plato's contemporary, Phaedo, also one of Socrates' students (and best known for Plato's dialogue named after him) is said by Laertius to have contended that Plato placed his own ideas in Socrates' mouth and made up the dramatic situations of his dialogues.
 Other philosophers and writers of the time have also questioned the accuracy of Plato's depiction of Socrates but seem in agreement that Plato was a very serious man with lofty ideas which were difficult for many to grasp.

 Critics of Plato

 Though he was respected as a philosopher of enormous talent in his lifetime (he was at least twice kidnapped and ransomed for a high price), he was by no means universally acclaimed.
-The value of Plato's philosophy was questioned most strenuously by the Cynic philosopher Diogenes of Sinope who considered Plato an 'elitist snob' and a 'phony'.
+The value of Plato's philosophy was said to have been questioned most strenuously by the Cynic philosopher Diogenes of Sinope who considered Plato an 'elitist snob' and a 'phony'.

 This speech has continued to inspire activists, revolutionaries, and many others for the past two thousand years but would be meaningless if Socrates had not chosen to place his life on the line to stand behind his words.
 The dialogue of the Crito shows Socrates doing just that as it is a discussion of the law and how, as a citizen of the state, one should obey the law even if one disagrees with it.